-- 136.-(1) Every underground plane which is self-acting or worked by an engine, windlass or gin shall be provided, if exceeding ninety feet in length, with some proper means of communicating distinct and definite signals between the stopping places and the ends of the plane and every back or counter-balance used for raising or lowering coal or other minerals if exceeding ninety feet in length, shall be provided with some proper means of communicating distinct and definite signals between the lower end and between the entrance of every working place thereon for the time being in work and the upper end thereof.
-This provision shall apply to all places worked on the McGinty System or any other gravity system where the loaded car raises the empty car. - (2) Every slope or incline which is self-acting or worked by an engine, windlass or gin, if exceeding sixty feet in length and on which persons normally travel shall be provided with sufficient man-holes or places of refuge at intervals of not more than sixty feet and in addition to the manholes so specified there shall be at the landings on each slope, a man-hole or man-holes to give protection to any landing tender in the event of any car or cars running back. - (3) Every level, entry or tunnel underground where the produce of the mine in transit exceeds ten tons in any one hour over any part thereof, and where the load is drawn by a horse or other animal, shall where there is not standing room of at least two feet between the side of the car and the side of the road, be provided with man-holes or places of refuge at intervals of not more than seventy-five feet. - (4) On every level, entry or tunnel on which persons normally travel where the haulage is worked by gravity or mechanical power at a speed not exceeding five miles per hour, and there is not standing room of at least two feet between the side of the car or locomotive and the side of the road, there shall be provided man-holes or places of refuge at intervals of not more than sixty feet; or where the load is drawn by rope haulage and the speed exceeds five miles per hour, man-holes shall be provided irrespective of the standing room available. - (5) Every man-hole or place of refuge shall be as nearly as possible three feet in width and not less than four feet in depth and not less than five feet in height.
+143.-(1) Every underground plane which is self-acting or worked by an engine, windlass or gin shall be provided, if exceeding ninety feet in length, with some proper means of communicating distinct and definite signals between the stopping places and the ends of the plane and every back or counterbalance used for raising or lowering coal or other minerals if exceeding ninety feet in length, shall be provided with some proper means of communicating distinct and definite signals between the lower end and between the entrance of every working place thereon for the time being in work and the upper end thereof.
+This provision shall apply to all places worked on the McGinty System or any other gravity system where the loaded car raises the empty car.

+(2) Every slope or incline which is self-acting or worked by an engine, windlass or gin, if exceeding sixty feet in length shall be provided with sufficient man-holes or places of refuge at intervals of not more than sixty feet and in addition to the man-holes so specified there shall be at the landings on each slope, a man-hole or man-holes to give protection to any landing tender in the event of any car or cars running back.

+(3) Every level, entry or tunnel underground where the produce of the mine in transit exceeds ten tons in any one hour over any part thereof, and where the load is drawn by a horse or other animal, shall where there is not standing room of at least two feet, be provided with man-holes or places of refuge at intervals of not more than seventy-five feet.

+(4) On every level entry or tunnel where the haulage is worked by gravity or mechanical power at a speed not exceeding five miles per hour, and there is not standing room of at least two feet between the side of the cars or locomotive and the side of the road, there shall be provided manholes or places of refuge at intervals of not more than sixty feet; or where the load is drawn by rope haulage and the speed exceeds five miles per hour, man-holes shall be provided irrespective of the standing room available.

+(5) Every man-hole or place of refuge shall be as near as may be three feet in width and not less than four feet in depth and not less than five feet in height.

-- (6) Every man-hole and place of refuge shall be constantly kept clear and shall be treated with whitewash or other colour so that the same are of a colour distinct from the colour of the surrounding walls at all times, and no person shall place anything in a man-hole or place of refuge so as to prevent access thereto. - (7) Whenever in the opinion of the Chief Inspector the provisions of this section are not sufficient for the safety of the persons travelling on such road he may require the owner, agent or manager of such mine to make such provisions as he may deem necessary for safety, and may require them to provide a separate travelling road. - (8) No repair work shall be done on any slope or incline where the haulage is worked by gravity or mechanical power while the haulage is in operation unless the place to be repaired is above the points where the cars are being moved, or if below such point, ample protection is provided to safeguard the workmen against runaway or derailed cars.
+(6) Every man-hole and place of refuge shall be constantly kept clear and shall be treated with whitewash or other colour so that the same are of a colour distinct from the colour of the surrounding walls at all times, and no person shall place anything in a man-hole or place of refuge so as to prevent access thereto.

+(7) Whenever in the opinion of the Chief Inspector the provisions of this section are not sufficient for the safety of the persons travelling on such road he may require the owner, agent or manager of such mine to make such provisions as he may deem necessary for safety, and may require them to provide a separate travelling road.

+(8) No repair work shall be done on any slope or incline where the haulage is worked by gravity or mechanical power while the haulage is in operation unless the place to be repaired is above the points where the cars are being moved, or if below such point, ample protection is provided to safeguard the workmen against runaway or derailed cars.